 Making this recipe vegan or dairy free:

-If you are wanting to make this recipe vegan and/or dairy free, you will need to substitute the butter, egg and cream cheese.
+If you are wanting to make this recipe a vegan pumpkin pecan bread and/or need for it to be dairy free, you will need substitutions in the bread batter as well as the glaze.

 As noted about in the options for alternative glazes, it is easy to amend the maple cream cheese glaze to a mixture of icing sugar and maple syrup.
 This may not be as thick and creamy, but will still provide a nice maple topping for the loaf.
 You could also use a vegan cream cheese such as Violife Vegan Cream Cheese for a more direct substitute.